Table of Contents

 - If the reporter is not on a tight deadline and does not need to speak to you immediately, set up an exact time and place to conduct the interview.
 You do not have to allow the reporter into your home or workplace.
 Nor do you have to agree to meet anywhere that makes you uncomfortable.
 You may choose to meet in a semi-public place like a public park with several people around.
 Find a place that is private enough to have a conversation, but public enough not to be alone.

 - Many times the interview will be done over the phone.
-If that is the case, make sure you are interviewed at a time and location where you will not be distracted by other calls, noise, or people listening in, and where you can be sure to have a good connection (preferably not on a cell phone).
+If that is the case, make sure you are interviewed at a time and location where you will not be distracted by other calls, noise, or people listening in, and where you can be sure to have a good connection.

 - Many interviewers record their calls or conversations.
 If this makes you uncomfortable, it is important to ask the reporter if she or he intends to record the interview and what is done with the recording after the reporter is finished with it.